-Applications must be received on or before 8:00 am on 4/1/2025.
-Late applications will not be accepted.
-It is the responsibility of the applicant to ensure that its application is received on or before the due date and time.
+Applications must be received on or before the due date and time listed above.
+Late applications may not be accepted.
+It is the responsibility of the applicant to ensure that it s application is received on or before the due date and time.